Planning a baby this year? How I donated my baby’s placenta & where it is now

 If you are interested in learning more about options for donating birth tissue in your area, a good place to begin is the AATB’s Accredited Bank Search.
 You can also call your local Organ Procurement Organization and ask for recommendations.

-About the author: Sarah Gray is Director of Communications with the American Association of Tissue Banks.
-She is also the author of the award-winning, Washington Post bestseller, A Life Everlasting: The Extraordinary Story of One Boy’s Gift to Medical Science.
+About the author: Sarah Gray is the author of the award-winning, Washington Post bestseller, A Life Everlasting: The Extraordinary Story of One Boy’s Gift to Medical Science.